Design Morsels

 Ikea makes custom countertops.
 They have quartz starting at $45 per square foot, but it’s only 3/4 inch thick vs the other choices which are 1 1/4 inch thick.
 The prices go up to $77 per square foot.

 Ikea also has butcher block countertops that you can install.
-They are approximately $200 for a 98 inches by 25 5/8 inches or $150 for 74 inches by 25 5/8.
+They are approximately $200 for 98 inches by 25 5/8 inches or $150 for 74 inches by 25 5/8.
 Here’s an excellent example of a DIY installation of Ikea butcher block.

 Conclusion